Design Considerations Of Nc Machine Tools Ppt

 Simulation experiment of PSO–PID control

 Proportional-integral-derivative controllers are simple and easy to implement.
 Commercial controllers, as used in CNC machine tools with AC motor drives, all use PID control.
-The controller has three main parameters: K p , K i , and K d and the best solutions for them were found using the PSO algorithm.
+The controller has three main parameters: , , and and the best solutions for them were found using the PSO algorithm.
 Since a sine wave signal source is used in the simulated system, the assessment by conditional function of the PSO is based on error, as shown in equation (14).
 The conditional function convergence of the X-axis and Y-axis PID controller are shown in Figures 6 and 7 .
 Figure 8 shows the motion trajectory diagrams of X, Y-axis.

 Figure 6.
 PSO conditional function convergence diagram, X-axis PID controller.